thomasnield/oreilly_getting_started_with_sql/README.md

 If you need assistance in extracting a zipped folder, [please see this short tutorial](http://www.wikihow.com/Open-a-Zip-File).

 For Mac OS X, SQLiteStudio comes packaged as a DMG file.
-[Learn how to install a DMG here.](https://www.youtube.com/watch?v=7BrtaOfQVXQ).
+[Learn how to install a DMG here](https://www.youtube.com/watch?v=7BrtaOfQVXQ).

 ## SQliteStudio Bug Note

 The recent release of SQLiteStudio 3.1.0 has a bug impacting the rounding examples.
-For instance, the example on Chapter 4 page 26 will produce this incorrect output.**
+For instance, the example on Chapter 4 page 26 will produce this incorrect output.

 ![](http://i.imgur.com/7uF0mph.png)